• 0

 5. Use around your garden as a mulch, top dress or seed compost

-There are two main ways to make leaf mould: the slower way when you have huge amounts of leaves, ie many large trees or the quicker way for smaller gardens where you may only have one or two tree leaves to deal with.
+2. The quicker way (Plastic bags) for smaller gardens where you may only have one or two tree leaves to deal with.

-Let’s take a look at both ways of making leaf mould to see which way is best for your garden.
+Here at Garden Ninja HQ, I use both methods.
+The large compost bins in my main garden and then plastic bags in the smaller borders, which I then tuck away behind the shed each year.
+Let's take a look at both ways of making leaf mould to see which way is best for your garden.

-Making Leaf Mould in Compost Bins
+1. Making Leaf Mould in Compost Bins

 The traditional way of making leaf mould involves creating composting bins of at least 1m x 1m in diameter.
 You can use four wooden stakes and then staple chicken wire against them to make the easiest leaf mould bin.
 Alternatively, you can follow my pallet compost bin guide here to make really sturdy, well-constructed leaf mould bins.

-The disadvantage is that it takes a large amount of space, and if you don’t use mesh around every side of the bin, a sudden gust of wind can whip out most of your leaves, taking you back to square one of having to clean them up again!
+The disadvantage is that it takes a large amount of space, and if you don't use mesh around every side of the bin, a sudden gust of wind can whip out most of your leaves, taking you back to square one and having to clean them up again!

 leaf composting bins